MIDASverse/MIDASpy/README.md

 ## Installation

-To install via pip, input the following command into the terminal:
+To install via pip, enter the following command into the terminal:
 `pip install MIDASpy`

 The latest development version (potentially unstable) can be installed